hannah-brown1/hannah-brown1/README.md

 This GitHub profile contains my coursework for MB5370, demonstrating the use of programming and computational tools in marine science.

 ### Module 1
-R programming and data analysis.
+Programming fundamentals and data analysis in R.

 ### Module 2
-Marine science programming drawing ecological conclusions.
+Marine science data wrangling, visualisation and ecological interpretation.

 ### Module 3
 Bioinformatics and genomic analysis.